vEnhance/1802/src/eigen.typ

 = Eigenvalues and eigenvectors

-In this section, we'll define an eigenvalue and eigenvector.
+In this chapter, we'll define an eigenvalue and eigenvector.
-The main goal of this section is that:
+The main goal of this chapter is that:
 #goal[
-  Given a $2 times 2$ or $3 times 3$ matrix, by the end of this section, you should be able to find all the eigenvalues and eigenvectors by hand.
+  Given a $2 times 2$ or $3 times 3$ matrix, by the end of this chapter, you should be able to find all the eigenvalues and eigenvectors by hand.
 ]